icfp2017/vml/README.markdown

 distribute its objects.
 Irmin's representation of objects differs significantly from OCaml, and it also requires the object types to provide various serialization functions.
 We built a [PPX](https://ocaml.io/w/PPX) plugin called `derive-versioned` to automate this process.
-Unfortunately, PPX and Irmin have conflicting dependencies, so we have to package them as separate dockers.
+Unfortunately, the PPX plugin and Irmin have conflicting dependencies (because PPX plugin was built with the future plan of extending it with Modular implicits), so we have to package them as separate dockers at the moment.
 The `derive-versioned` docker can be obtained as following:

         docker pull icfp2017/derive-versioned